nydiokar/learn-through-spells/README.md

-# SpellForge: Programming Through Magic 🔮
+# SpellCraft: Programming Through Magic 🔮

 Welcome to SpellForge, a unique learning system that transforms programming concepts into magical spells and incantations.
 This repository implements a dynamic, process-oriented learning experience that can be adapted to various learning environments.